How to Use VLOOKUP with Multiple Criteria?

 Suppose you have data of employees of your company.
-The data contains the name, their current salary, department, employee ID as shown below.
+The data contains the name, their current salary, department, employee ID, as shown below.

-To search for “Dhruv” from “Sales” Department, first, make a separate column containing “Name”&” Department” of all the employees.
+To search for “Dhruv” from the “Sales” Department, first, make a separate column containing “Name”&” Department” of all the employees.

 To do this for the first employee, use the Excel VLOOKUP Formula:

 and press Enter.
 The cell will now contain “ManishIT.”
 It is important to add this column to the left of the data since the first column of the array range is considered for the lookup.
 Now, simply drag it to the rest of the cells.

 To look up the value for “Dhruv” & “Sales” given in cell G6 and G7, you can use the Excel VLOOKUP Formula: